Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Building a budget allows you to better understand where your money is going.
-You can start by calculating your monthly income and expenses.
-You can look at your pay stubs to determine how much you’re making per month.
+You can start by calculating your monthly income and expenses, and looking at your pay stubs to determine how much you’re making per month.

 Then, break down your household expenses into budget categories.
 For instance, you may have all your homeowner expenses in one category and your car expenses in another.

 Next, figure out how much you spend on each of these categories each month.
-Using a budget calculator or worksheet can help you better track these expenses and see how much you have leftover to spend.
+Using a budget calculator, template or worksheet can help you better track these expenses and see how much you have left over to spend.

 One area that could be draining your household budget is your utilities.
 Fortunately, it's possible for you to reduce the cost of your utility bill.
 To start, remember to shut your lights off when you leave the house.
 You can also raise your thermostat when using the AC and lower your thermostat when using the heat to reduce energy consumption, especially when you aren’t home.

 Smart thermostats are a solid way to control your energy usage.
 The Nest Thermostat, for example, saves 10% on heating and 15% on cooling on average.
 You’ll need to pay money upfront for these units, but they could cover their own cost with savings in the long run.

 Additionally, you can make efforts to conserve water.
 Turn off the sink when you’re brushing your teeth and avoid leaving the water running before you get in the shower.
 If you tend to take long showers, set a timer for yourself to keep things moving.

 Today's monthly expenses are full of subscriptions and memberships.
 You may have gym memberships or subscriptions to newspapers and magazines.
 You may also subscribe to cable television or services like Netflix and Hulu.
 The monthly cost of these services can add up quickly.